mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/class-40/readme.md

     ==============  Main Mastering Concept  ==============
     ======================================================

-        14. According to vuejs the components which are commonly use in every like header, footer pages will be situated in,
+        14. According to vuejs, the components which are commonly use in every page like header, footer pages will be situated in,

             'src/components/includes'